Sadness on the Way to the Cross

 Jesus is bothered by things that are sad, so we can be too.

-Consider Jesus’s relationship with his own tribe, the Jewish people, as he feels their rejection of him near the end of his earthly ministry.
+Consider Jesus’ relationship with his own tribe, the Jewish people, as he feels their rejection of him near the end of his earthly ministry.
 He doesn't say, “Oh, well, that didn't work out.”
 He grieves: “Oh, Jerusalem, Jerusalem, the city that kills the prophets and stones those who are sent to it?
 How often would I have gathered your children together as a hen gathers her brood under her wings, and you were not willing?”
 His lament is such a beautiful picture of Jesus’ heart, a window into the heart of his Father.

 The modern stance might be to say, with resignation, “It is what it is what it is.”
 But Jesus doesn't have that fatalistic mindset.
 He's mourning.
 This incarnate, perfect God-man is fully in this broken fallen world.
 We often hear about how we can't trust our emotions, and there’s certainly much truth in that.
 But Jesus is giving space for those emotions.
 The stoic imprint gives us an allergy to those emotions, so we try to hurry past them.
 But Jesus doesn't quickly move on.
 I don't particularly like the phrase “be present,” because many people who use it deny the biblical authority that I love.
 But the phrase really is true.
 Jesus is present.
 He's present with not only their rejection of him, but with himself.
 He's comfortable being sad.